bkloppenborg/revelation-to-keepassxc/README.md

 This tool converts a [Revelation](https://revelation.olasagasti.info/) XML export file to a CSV format comptable with KeePassXC.
-It preserves the organizational structure and almost all data fields in the Revelation XML output.
+It preserves the organizational structure and all fields in the Revelation XML output.

 <image src="screenshots/revelation-demo-database.png" width="500px"
        alt="Revelation Input Database">